codrinaignat/99-Problems-in-Python/README.md

  40- Goldbach Conjecture ✅

- 41- Print list of Goldbach compositions
+ 41- Print list of Goldbach compositions - to be solved ‼️

  46- Print a truth table for a logical expression of two variables